October 29, 2024

 .

-The Conference Board reported that consumer confidence fell 4.2 points in February to 106.7 after rising 2.9 points in January.
-This was the first decline after rising for three consecutive months..
+The Conference Board reported that consumer confidence rose 9.5 points in October to 108.7 after falling 6.4 points in September.

 Confidence data reported by the Conference Board are roughly matched by the University of Michigan’s series on consumer sentiment.
 As shown in the chart below, trends in the two series are identical but there can be month-to-month deviations.